Helen-Chukwukelu/Multi-tier-Web-Application-Stack/README.md

  Press enter

-until it ask to enter new password, use admin 123
+When asked to enter new password, enter your password

 ##### The below is to help you with the responses